itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/what-is-a-loop.md

 This simple example contains a loop.
 The loop is based on the "Repeat" instruction, which tells you that the entire sequence of steps repeats itself.

-Unfortunately, the steps in the previous example don’t contain any stopping condition.
+Unfortunately, the steps in the previous example don't contain any stopping condition.
 Which means you will never stop watching the series!
 Such a loop is known as an endless loop.